pxp888/RDI-field-guide/README.md

 # Deployment
 The site is hosted on GitHub pages, and is deployed from the master branch.

+As the site is essentially five static pages, Github Pages is sufficient for hosting the site and fulfilling required functionality.

 The site can be viewed at [https://pxp888.github.io/RDI-field-guide/](https://pxp888.github.io/RDI-field-guide/)

 ### Forking the GitHub Repository
 By forking the repository, we make a copy of the original repository on our GitHub account to view and change without affecting the original repository by using these steps: